wesback/aichatbot/docs/deployment.md

    - Create icons (color: 192x192px, outline: 32x32px)
    - Zip manifest.json and icons into app package

-3. **Install in Teams:**
+#### Installing in Teams

+1. **Upload to Teams:**
+   - Go to Teams → Apps → Manage your apps
+   - Click "Upload an app" → "Upload a custom app"
+   - Select the manifest.json or app package zip file

+2. **Organization-wide deployment:**
+   - Use Teams Admin Center for enterprise deployment
-   - Upload app package to Teams
+   - Upload and approve the app package
-   - Install for your organization or specific teams
+   - Enable for your organization

 ## Environment-Specific Configurations